Who are the people behind Queen City Bistro?

 Our Team

 QCB is a testament to the dedicated efforts of many individuals.
-Assistant Manager Anna Lien spent pre-opening building with us, and continues to work daily to optimize QCB for both guests and employees.
+Events Manager Anna Lien spent pre-opening building with us, and continues to work daily to optimize QCB for both guests and employees.
 Chef Tom Hughes brings his passion and creativity to our menu, continually transforming and elevating each plate.
 Emilio’s alumni –Will, Ashley, and Cary– provide valuable insight and intimate knowledge of our guests’ expectations.
-Jon and Shannon work diligently to refine our top-notch bar program.
-Sous Chef Jolynn creates mouth watering desserts, and Dianna greets folks at the door like they are entering her own home.

 Chris Reagan (back) helps install reclaimed flooring upstairs!